 Many would argue that the heyday of shopping malls has long passed, at least in the US and India.
 While one is a stable developed economy and one is a rapidly developing one with plenty of room for growth, the malls in both countries are failing.
 This phenomenon is dramatically dubbed "The Fall of the Mall", "Retail Apocalypse," or simply "Dead Malls."
-The numbers are discouraging: 8600 US malls have been closed so far in 2019, and between 20% and 25% of malls would be closed by 2022.
-60% of malls in India have performed poorly with a vacancy rate of 30%.
+The numbers are discouraging: 8600 US malls were closed in 2019, and between 20% and 25% of malls would be closed by 2022.
+Meanwhile, 60% of malls in India have performed poorly with a vacancy rate of 30%.
 The unexpected arrival of Covid-19 cast an extra dire outlook with many people fearing that it will be the final nail in the coffin: some have called Covid-19 the accelerator in the death of shopping malls.

 Five years ago, in the article "From Mall Madness to Sadness: Why Shopping Centers Will Soon Be Obsolete", author Sudeep Banerjee outlined the main reasons why malls were being phased out: online shopping was easier, more social, and all around better.
 But she also acknowledged that while malls had been facing difficulties for a while, they could rise again given the right strategy.
 So how do shopping malls in Vietnam today go about avoiding the same fate as their counterparts in the US and India?